xetus-oss/docker-naemon/README.md

 ## Jabber support

 Jabber notification commands are added to the naemon configuratoin in the `notify_jabber.cfg`.
-By default, there are for commands which can be used for different scenarios, and their names are fairly intuitive.
+By default, there are two sets of commands which can be used for different scenarios, and their names are fairly intuitive.

-1. notify-by-jabber-chatroom-ssl
+1. notify-[host|service]-by-jabber-chatroom-ssl
-2. notify-by-jabber-user-ssl
+2. notify-[host|service]-by-jabber-user-ssl
-3. notify-by-jabber-chatroom
+3. notify-[host|service]-by-jabber-chatroom
-4. notify-by-jabber-user
+4. notify-[host|service]-by-jabber-user

 Below is an example of a chatroom contact that should receive messages to an jabber over an SSL connection: